GSA/digitalgov.gov/content/posts/2019/04/2019-04-08-introducing-uswds-2.md

 ### A common language for designers and developers

 Design and development are all about decision making.
 Making decisions and communicating these details with the team takes time and has a cost, both in money and energy.
 [USWDS 2.0 design tokens](https://v2.designsystem.digital.gov/design-tokens/) are the common building blocks of visual design decisions (like color, typescale, and spacing units) that all USWDS projects share.
-Using a design token means that designers and developers spend less time fussing over pixels, eyedroppering hex codes, and redlining, and more time solving problems.
+By using design tokens, designers and developers spend more time solving problems and less time fussing over pixels, eyedroppering hex codes, and redlining.

 - Design tokens are a common language between designers and developers
 - Creates simple standardized palettes